Wiki home page

 A named entity is the term used by the OpenMx library for any S4 object that includes the slot "name".
 Examples of S4 classes in the OpenMx library that create named entities include MxModel, MxMatrix, MxAlgebra, MxObjectiveFunction, and MxData.
 An equivalent answer to this question would be any S4 object 'foo' such that 'foo@name' will return a value.

 If model refers to a MxModel object, then use "?summary(model)" or the more generic "method ? summary('MxModel')".
 Documentation for the summary function was added in version 0.2.5.

 Yes, there is.
-You can install it using Getbundles
+You can access it from Preferences:Bundles or github.com/tbates/OpenMx.tmbundle

 Not yet.
-There may be support for the OpenMP mulithreading API in Rtools 2.15.
-Until the support is available, we can only provide the sequential version of OpenMx in Windows.
+There may be support for the OpenMP mulithreading API in a future version of Rtools.
+Until this is available, we can only provide sequential OpenMx in Windows.
 If you wish to compile OpenMx from source you may be able to get multithreading support by placing a copy of libpthread-2.dll in your path.
-This option however has never been tested.
+This option however has not been tested.
 Please post to the forum if you have questions regarding compiling OpenMx.

 There is a known bug with OpenMP and OS X 10.7.
 You can install a more recent version of gcc on your machine, this should replace the default runtime with a more stable library.
-A more recent gcc version is available from hpc.sourceforge.net or macports .
-Another alternative is to install the sequential OpenMP binary.
+A more recent gcc version is available from macports .
+Another alternative is to install the sequential OpenMx binary.